camunda/camunda-docs-static/get-started/content/rpa/_index.md

   * Tenant Logical Name
   * Client Id

+The API of UiPath Orchestrator requires a parameter called ‘organization unit id’ that you can obtain as follows:

+* Open your organization's dashboard (this does not work for the ‘Admin’ view)
+* Open your browser's developer tools
+* Open the network tab and select a request, e.g. `GetCountStats` XHR request
+* Navigate to the Request Header section of that request
+* Read the request header `x-uipath-organizationunitid`, which contains the id as a number

-Learn more about <a target="_blank" href="https://docs.uipath.com/orchestrator">UiPath Orchestrator</a>.
+Learn more about <a target="_blank" href="https://docs.uipath.com/orchestrator">UiPath Orchestrator</a> or visit the <a target="_blank" href="https://forum.uipath.com/">UiPath Forum</a>.

 ### Camunda BPM Run

-Unless you already have a running Camunda BPM installation, please
+Unless you already have a running Camunda BPM 7.14 or later installation, please

-* <a href="https://downloads.camunda.cloud/enterprise-release/camunda-bpm/run/">Download Camunda Run (Enterprise)</a>
+* <a href="https://downloads.camunda.cloud/enterprise-release/camunda-bpm/run/7.14/7.14.0/camunda-bpm-run-ee-7.14.0-ee.zip">Download Camunda Run (Enterprise)</a>

 You will be asked for a username and password that you have obtained together with your Enterprise license key.